HARSHITA005-GARG/Mood-Detection-Based-on-Text-Speech/README.md

-# Mood Detection from Text
+# Mood Detection from Text-Speech

 A simple web application that detects the mood from a given text input using Natural Language Processing (NLP).
 This project is built using **Streamlit** for the frontend and **SpaCy** for NLP processing.
 It also supports speech-to-text input for a more interactive experience.